vbmacher/aws-scripts/README.md

 ## Usage

-### Set up your "sketches"
+The following sections describe the list of usable commands which correspond to particular AWS services.

+### Sketches

 Command: `awss s`

 A sketch is a configuration file for one or more AWS services ("sketch items").
-The sketches can be used for:

-- real AWS accounts
-- VPCs
-- custom use cases, custom services or pipelines

-Sketches are stored in user home directory, e.g. sketch `mysketch` is stored in: `~/.aws-scripts/sketches/mysketch.json` .
+Sketch files are stored in user home directory, e.g. `~/.aws-scripts/sketches/mysketch.json`.
 A default sketch is determined by a symlink `~/.aws-scripts/sketches/.default.json`.
-This symlink is fully managed by the `awss s` command.
-If the link does not exist, no default sketch is set up.

 The sketch file content is a single JSON object with keys representing AWS services, e.g.: